Where do almonds come from?

 Wild almonds are related to peaches and apples.
 Almonds probably evolved about the same time, around five million years ago.
 Like peach trees and apple trees, almond trees made cyanide poison.
 That kept sheep and goats and rabbits from eating their fruit.

-When the Egyptians conquered Israel and Lebanon about 1400 BC, traders began to sell almonds to people in Egypt.
 When the Phoenicians invaded and founded colonies in North Africa about 800 BC, they brought almonds with them and planted almond orchards there.
-Soon after that, farmers were growing almonds in Greece, and then when the Romans conquered Greece in the 100s BC they brought almonds back to Rome.
+Soon after that, farmers were growing almonds in Greece.
+Then when the Romans conquered Greece in the 100s BC they brought almonds back to Rome.
 Soon people were growing almonds all over the Roman Empire, in Spain and southern France and Italy.

 Almonds travelled east with the Mughal invasions of India, and by 1700 AD farmers were growing almonds all over India.
 Not long after that, almonds finally came to Qing Dynasty China (earlier references to Chinese almonds are really about apricot pits).